Filename-as-Specification

 - It's portable.
 Works with any agent that reads filenames — which is all of them.

-I built this because I was mass-deleting AI-generated code at 3am one too many times.
-The insight was stupid-simple: put the spec in the filename.
-Everything else is refinement of that core insight.
+I built this because I had mass-deleted AI-generated code one too many times after sessions that had quietly gone off the rails.
+The insight was stupid-simple: put the specification into the filename.
+Everything else is a refinement of that core idea.

 Get it